 THE RISING AGAINST THE INCOME-TAX.
 THE Income-tax is one of the badges of the subjugation of the English people.
-It has become a retribution for the working class upon the middle class, although in truth some part of the working class suffers from it directly, and multitudes indirectly.
+It has the middle class, although in truth some part of the working class suffers from it directly, and multitudes indirectly.
 It is not a tax that any people would impose upon its own shoulders.
 A ratable contribution out of income or means, indeed, is what a community bent upon raising cash might very well devise for itself.
 We have known cases of rates levied on that principle; as, for example, in the 'landward' parishes of Glasgow.
 But the Income-tax is not an impost assessed in proportion to income and means; it is assessed in disproportion to income and means.
 The man of 991.
-19s. per annum pays nothing ; the man of 1007.
-1s. pays 67.
+19s. per annum pays nothing ; the man of 1001.
+1s. pays 61.
 13s.
 4d.
-The professional man, whose business compels him to live in an expensive manner, drags money out of his pocket for expenses which the Commissioners would not recognize, they are so mingled with personal expenditure; yet he has to pay the same rate which is charged upon the independent man, who gets his money as if it were from heaven, and can choose his residence in the cheapest place he can find.
-The Englishman of 'just three hundred pounds a year,' basking on the shores of Sicily, and the Englishman who is constantly overtaking the day amid the omnibuses, cabs, and eating-houses, the rates and taxes of London, are treated as equals.
-Certainly the men themselves would not recognize any such quality.
-The Londoner would look upon the Anglo-Sicilian as a gentleman of ease; the Anglo-Sicilian would look down upon the Londoner as a 'person' obviously in a lower grade of society.
+The professional man, whose business compels him to live in an expensive manner, drags money out of his pocket for expenses which the Commissioners would not recognize, they are so mingled with personal expenditure; yet he has to pay the same rate which is omnibuses, cabs, and eating-houses, the rates and taxes of London, are treated as equals.
+Certainly the men themselves would not relook upon the Anglo-Sicilian as a gentleman of ease; the Anglo-Sicilian would look down upon the Londoner as a 'person' obviously in a lower grade of society.

 The still humbler classes have not escaped; although there is a profession of relieving them.
 At the city meeting on Saturday, Mr. WINTER stated his own case.
-He is in receipt of just a hundred a year, but he has to support four children, a blind wife, and an aged grandmother; and in no sense could he be considered a fit subject for such a tax.
-We have within our own knowledge cases of people who have been charged without even the legal pretext, but charged peremptorily.
-One is a man who supports himself and wife upon 701. a year, but they have a son, who is in a perfectly separate employment, supports himself, and does but lodge with his parents; yet because the income of the lodger is also some 701. a year, the father is called upon to pay the tax upon 1407.
-Another is a man who, making but 701. or 807., is gradually drifting into insolvency; but the Commissioner, seeking whom he may devour, chooses to assume that the man 'cannot' support himself and family, in the house they occupy, under something There must be reasons, deep in history, why France, after sixty years of progress, sub-mitted to the humiliation of the Empire, pleased RICHELIEU," said MIRABEAU.
-The tion of his insolvency.
-Nor are these isolated temporary as it may be.
-Louis NAPO- confusion of classes, the abolition of titles, cases; columns, pages could be filled with Why is it that the tax is so unjustly administered?
+He is in receipt of just a hundred a year, but he has to support four children, a blind wife, and an aged grandmother; and in no sense could he be considered a fit subject for such even the legal pretext, but charged peremptorily.
+One is a man who supports himself and wife upon 701. a year, but they have a and a transparent honesty which receives but little credit in their pay.
+Why is it then that commissioners and collectors appear to blished in France, must be liable to suffer be in a conspiracy for the purpose of infixing very nature unjust; and the effort to develop its full resources drags its iniquity at the very roots.
+In our extremely complicated trading and social system, it is abso opinion had been frequently put forward; liberal party in France preparing for that cated trading and social system, it is abso and, by candid writers, its truth is not denied. opportunity which must come, and may come lutely impossible either to ascertain the in-The extenuating argument urged in reply is, sooner than they hope-sooner even than come of individuals, or to classify the enormous variety.
+For those two reasons alone cases; columns, pages could be filled with ministered?
 All Income-tax commissioners are not wicked men.
-In some places the collectors may be harsh and dishonest, but in others they exercise a fairness, a carefulness, and a transparent honesty which receives but little credit in their pay.
-Why is it then that commissioners and collectors appear to blished in France, must be liable to suffer be in a conspiracy for the purpose of infixing from the perfidy of its magistrates and the an unjust tax.
-It is because the tax is in its very nature unjust; and the effort to develop its full resources drags its iniquity at preference of equality before liberty.
-This tions that occur when we ask-How are the the very roots.
-In our extremely compliopinion had been frequently put forward; liberal party in France preparing for that cated trading and social system, it is abso and, by candid writers, its truth is not denied. opportunity which must come, and may come lutely impossible either to ascertain the in-The extenuating argument urged in reply is, sooner than they hope-sooner even than come of individuals, or to classify the enormous variety.
-For those two reasons alone weakness, some vice of the nation.
-Nothing by new working-class ostentation, the anni-that happened between 1848 and 1851 suf- hilation of artificial aristocracy, without refices to explain how France, which in 1850 placing it by any other balancing element, possessed a National Guard of two millions all this may be effected; the passion for and a half of men, of whom two millions equality may be satisfied; but while "the were armed with firelocks, should be sup pressed, silenced, disarmed, by a man who, four years before, had come, poor and powerless, to solicit her suffrages.
+In some places the collectors may be harsh and dishonest, but in others they exercise a fairness, a carefulness, the tax, which happens to be such as it is in- British nation, whose counsel alienates its pated of some magnitude and importance. tended in the case of one man, is wrong and oppressive in the case of nineteen or it in the bill of costs.
+If the middle class ninety-nine other men.
+It is a bungle from | had stood by the great body of the people, first to last.
+It has become a conflict of evasion on one side, and assumption on the other.